Vampire literature

-Artwork based on Sheridan le Fanu's Carmilla, an early and influential work of vampire literature.
+Artwork based on Sheridan Le Fanu's Carmilla, an early and influential work of vampire literature.

 Vampire literature covers the spectrum of literary work concerned principally with the subject of vampires.
 The literary vampire first appeared in 18th-century poetry, before becoming one of the stock figures of gothic fiction with the publication of Polidori's The Vampyre (1819), inspired by a story told to him by Lord Byron.
 Later influential works include The Family of the Vourdalak (1839) by Aleksey Konstantinovich Tolstoy; the penny dreadful Varney the Vampire (1847); Sheridan Le Fanu's tale of a lesbian vampire Carmilla (1872), and Bram Stoker's Dracula (1897).
 Some authors created a more "sympathetic vampire", with Varney being the first, and more recent examples such as Moto Hagio's series The Poe Clan (1972–1976) and Anne Rice's novel Interview with the Vampire (1976) proving influential.

 History

 18th century

-Vampire fiction is rooted in the "vampire craze" of the 1720s and 1730s, which culminated in the somewhat bizarre official exhumations of suspected vampires Petar Blagojevich and Arnold Paole in Serbia under the Habsburg monarchy.
-One of the first works of art to touch upon the subject is the short German poem The Vampire (1748) by Heinrich August Ossenfelder, where the theme already has strong erotic overtones: a man whose love is rejected by a respectable and pious maiden threatens to pay her a nightly visit, drink her blood by giving her the seductive kiss of the vampire and thus prove to her that his teaching is better than her mother's Christianity.
-Furthermore, there have been a number of tales about a dead person returning from the grave to visit his/her beloved or spouse and bring them death in one way or another, the narrative poem Lenore (1773) by Gottfried August Bürger being a notable 18th-century example (though the apparently returned lover is actually revealed to be death himself in disguise).
+Vampire fiction is rooted in the "vampire craze" between the 1720s and 1730s, which culminated in the official exhumations of the suspected vampires Petar Blagojevich and Arnold Paole in Serbia under the Habsburg monarchy.

+Heinrich August Ossenfelder is attributed with introducing the theme of vampires into creative literature with the short German poem The Vampire (Der vampir) in 1748.
+The poem was written as a commission for the scientific journal The Natural Scientist (Der Naturforscher) to accompany an article about vampire reports.
+The poem has strong erotic overtones: a man whose love is rejected by a respectable and pious maiden threatens to pay her a nightly visit, drink her blood by giving her the seductive kiss of the vampire and thus prove to her that his teaching is better than her mother's Christianity.

+There have been a number of tales about a dead person returning from the grave to visit his/her beloved or spouse and bring them death in a way or another, the narrative poem Lenore (1773) by Gottfried August Bürger being an example (though the apparently returned lover is actually revealed to be death himself in disguise).
 One of its lines, Denn die Todten reiten schnell ("For the dead ride fast"), was to be quoted in Bram Stoker's classic Dracula.
 A later German poem exploring the same subject with a prominent vampiric element was The Bride of Corinth (1797) by Goethe, a story about a young woman who returns from the grave to seek her betrothed: